Best time tracking and billing software for accountants in 2025: the ultimate guide

 • Time tracking with automatic idle detection

-• Create professional invoices from tracked time
+• Generate professional invoices from tracked time

 • Set hourly rates and budgets for projects